priyatamv/ML-Application-1/README.md

 - Y Train Mean Squared Error: 3.259e-22
 - R-squared (Coefficient of Determination): 1.0

+## Recommendations to Dealer

+**Highlight Manufacturer Influence**: Emphasize cars from manufacturers like Tesla and Ram, which positively impact prices.

+**Drivetrain Matters:** Include drivetrain details (4WD, FWD, RWD) in listings to attract buyers looking for specific options.

+**Fuel Efficiency and Type:** Highlight fuel efficiency and type (gas, electric) to cater to eco-conscious and budget-conscious buyers.

+**Newer Models Command Higher Prices:** Showcase the manufacturing year prominently, especially for newer models.

+**Categorize Vehicle Types:** Accurately categorize vehicles (sedan, SUV, truck) to target specific buyer preferences.

+**Low Mileage Is a Plus:** Highlight low-mileage cars to attract buyers seeking reliable vehicles.

+**Be Cautious with Certain Manufacturers:** Be aware of manufacturers like Morgan, Ferrari, and Land Rover, which may impact prices negatively.

+**Consider Paint Color Impact:** While not a top factor, paint color can affect prices.
+Take it into account when pricing vehicles.

+**Optimize Models and Feature Engineering:** Use Linear Regression Models with Polynomial Features and Hyperparameters for accurate pricing predictions.
+Explore feature engineering techniques.

+**Data, Feedback, and Compliance:** Maintain up-to-date, comprehensive data.
+Monitor competitors, collect customer feedback, and ensure regulatory compliance for trust and competitiveness.

 ## Next Steps and Recommendations

 #### Tackling Overfitting: